Can Babies Drink Cold Milk?

-Lactose can become a problem for babies who may have lactose sensitivity or allergy.
-For example, babies with galactosemia are unable to digest galactose which is found in lactose and if babies consume anything with lactose, they can experience short-term as well as long-term health problems.
-Other carbs in breast milk can promote better gut health by influencing the beneficial bacterial that live in the bowels.
+Lactose can become a problem for babies with lactose sensitivity or allergies.
+For example, babies with galactosemia cannot digest galactose found in lactose.
+If babies consume anything with lactose, they can experience short-term as well as long-term health problems.
+Other carbs in breast milk can promote better gut health by influencing the beneficial bacteria in the bowels.

 After carbohydrates come fats, also known as lipids.
-There is usually no more than 4% of fat in breast milk, but despite this small percentage, the fat in breast milk is where your baby gets most of his or her calorie intake.
+There is usually no more than 4% of fat in breast milk, but despite this small percentage, the fat in breast milk is where your baby gets most of their calorie intake.
 Lipids aren't just important when it comes to your baby gaining weight.

 So, how does formula compare to breast milk in terms of nutrition?